 The gap between albums was even greater.
 In the time taken for the artist to upload two videos, Zoella had uploaded dozens and spent hours engaging with her fans.
 It was clear at this point there was a new world order, and if you didn't adapt you would be left behind or forgotten.
-The brand world was the first to respond, and their marketing campaigns began to switch from fireworks to bonfires, or bonfire and fireworks, for a full display!
+The brand world was the first to respond, and their marketing campaigns began to switch from fireworks to bonfires, or bonfires and fireworks, for a full display!

 Bonfires burn bright for longer

 Suddenly every marketing agency in the land was being asked to create an 'always on campaign' or a bonfire.
 Brands didn't want to be forgotten or just disappear for months at a time.
-Previously the cost of traditional advertising on TV, radio, print or outdoor prevented them from using a bonfire approach, but social media provided them with a simple and cost-effective way to always be active, talking, share and engaging.
+Previously the cost of traditional advertising on TV, radio, print or outdoor prevented them from using a bonfire approach, but social media provided them with a simple and cost-effective way to always be active, talking, sharing and engaging.
 Now companies use Fireworks for big launches and Bonfires for daily brand building and consumer engagement.

-6 quick ways to create a bonfire strategy to promote yourself as an independent artist
+6 quick ways to create a bonfire strategy to promote yourself as an indie musician.

 The next time you finish promoting your latest release, take time to plan your bonfire strategy this will help you to maintain fan engagement between releases.